If you’re doing Keto this winter, you might be a little nervous. How can you survive the holidays without carbs?

 Even as your neighbors slip into bear-preparing-to-hibernate mode, you can stay in fat-burning mode.
 You can stay in ketosis.
 You can maintain (or lose) weight.
 You can keep benefiting from the Keto diet.

-It’s more challenging over the holidays, but you can do it.
+It might be more challenging over the holidays, but you can do it.
 And with the aid of Keto-friendly sweeteners like allulose, stevia, and monk fruit, you can still indulge in your favorite treats.

 Taking Breaks from Keto